-The second argument of epp is a proof of projectable_P P, but it is shown that the result does not depend on this term.
+The second argument of epp is a proof of projectable_P P, but the formalisation includes a lemma showing that the result does not depend on this term.

-Example 5.
+▶ Example 5.
 The behaviours of buyer and seller in Example 4 are the respective projections for these two processes of the choreography in Listing 2.